alvaromf2002-cpu/metair/README.md

 python3 main.py
 ```

-The script will process all JSON files in the `data/` directory, clean and transform the data, and generate a SQLite database containing the results.
+The script will process the JSON file selected in the `data/` directory, cleans and transforms the data, and generates two SQLite database containing the results (raw and processed) as described in the pipeline from the report.

 ### 4. Visualize the results